paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     Government’s alternative reading of the statute—that it only imposes a tax on those without insurance—is a rea- sonable one.

        Under the mandate, if an individual does not maintain health insurance, the only consequence is that he must make an additional payment to the IRS when he pays his taxes.
-See §5000A(b).
-That, according to the Government, means the mandate can be regarded as establishing a condition—not owning health insurance—that triggers a
+That, according to the Government,
+    means the mandate can be regarded as establishing a condition—not owning health insurance—that triggers a
     tax—the required payment to the IRS.
 Under that theory,